Language

 A replacement pressure transmitter arrives two days before a turbine restarts, but the supplier cannot confirm the output signal, hazardous-area approval, or calibration traceability.
 The part looks close enough on the datasheet, yet the controls engineer will not release it for installation because the loop cannot be validated.

 That is the real buying environment for industrial sensors in power plants.
-The purchase is not just a part number transaction.
-It affects starts, trips, derates, safety loops, emissions compliance, maintenance planning and outage duration.
+The purchase affects starts, trips, derates, safety loops, emissions compliance, maintenance planning, and outage duration.
+Power-plant buyers need to know what to demand from suppliers before a sensor reaches receiving inspection, not after the maintenance team opens the box.
+Five qualification gates should decide every critical sensor purchase.

 Why power-plant sensor buying is different from general industrial sensor buying